sadansubedi/Ramailo-project/README.md

 Development
 To start the development server: npm run dev
-This will run your React project using Vite.
+This will run your React project using Vite on http://localhost:5173/

 State Management
 This project uses Redux Toolkit for state management.
 You can find the Redux logic in the src/features directory.